Global Program

 To strengthen their mandates, ICNL supports research, provides expert submissions, convenes consultations with civil society, and hosts events to publicize special rapporteurs’ reports.

-Civil Society & FATF
+Civil Society and FATF

 ICNL and ECNL work with national partners to respond to restrictions on civil society arising from processes associated with the Financial Action Task Force.